 During the lease term in Bristow

 During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Bristow, the tenant must allow us to come into the rental property.
-Some solid reasons to enter rental home are to:
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Bristow, the renter must allow us to go into the rental property.
+Some good reasons to come into rental home are to:

 - Inspect the rental,